Table of Contents

-You get a slider to control the font size and you slide it all the way up to “Huge”.
-Minimum font size also can be adjusted.
+You get a slider to control the font size and you slide it up to “Huge”.
+The minimum font size also can be adjusted.

 You also have the option to change the default fonts.
 If you need even more control, there is a link to download a Chrome extension that will let you make more changes.

-Device section is where you control your Chromebook’s hardware.
-You will find settings for your touchpad, keyboard, stylus and display here.
+The device section is where you control your Chromebook’s hardware.
+You will find settings for your touchpad, keyboard, stylus, and display here.
 Let us dive in!